inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 often through a facilitated part of a disaster preparedness and planning exercise.

-If the spatial data does not yet exist, external tools such as OpenStreetMap (|OSM|) can allow governments and communities to quickly and easily map their assets that are important to them.
+If the spatial data does not yet exist, external tools such as
+|OSM| can allow governments and communities to quickly and easily map
+their assets that are important to them.

-.. note:: It is important to note that |project_name| is not a hazard modelling tool.
+.. note::  |project_name| is *NOT* a hazard modelling tool.
 Information on hazards needs to be provided either by technical experts, often from Government agencies, universities or technical consultants, or from communities themselves based on their previous experiences.

 The more communities, scientists and governments share data and knowledge, the more realistic and useful the |project_name| scenario will be.